 EFL - ESL activities and games for expressing ability and possibility

 An ESL lesson plan for teaching English students about expressing ability and possibility in English.
 It includes a lead-in activity, several classroom activities and a game.
-And don't forget, if you use an Android device, you can get offline access to these materials through the TEFL Handbook app.
+And don't forget, if you use an iOS or Android device, you can get offline access to these materials through the TEFL Handbook app.

 The board work below presents the modal verbs for expressing ability and possibility.
 Students at this level will be familiar with using 'can' to express ability, but probably not 'is able'.
 The colour-coded text should give you an idea of what information you can attempt to elicit as you step through each of the functional uses.